-As school transportation fleet managers look for ways to offset continuously escalating operating costs, they are becoming increasingly educated about the financial vulnerabilities caused by manual SIR practices.
-A software-based, automated site reconciliation and data management program provides operators and administrators with the tools needed to eliminate the data inaccuracies and expenses resulting from manual statistical inventory analysis.
+As commercial and retail fuel site operators look for ways to offset continuously escalating operating costs, they are becoming increasingly educated about the financial vulnerabilities caused by manual SIR practices.
+A software-based, automated site reconciliation and data management program provides fuel site operators with the tools needed to eliminate the data inaccuracies and expenses resulting from manual statistical inventory analysis.

-When used in conjunction with a compatible tank gauge and fuel site controller, OPW's Phoenix® Fuel Management Software provides total site reconciliation, completely eliminating the need to perform manual SIR.
+When used in conjunction with a compatible tank gauge and fuel site controller, OPW's Phoenix® Fuel Management Software for retail and commercial applications provides total site reconciliation, completely eliminating the need to perform manual SIR at fuel sites.
 The fuel management software automates data gathering, collecting and reporting processes, and with proper configuration, minimizes the opportunity for data inaccuracies.